 Abortion is legal in many countries until week 20 ish.
 We can know the sex of the fetus at week 12, should it be legal to abort a fetus because of its sex?
 If we consider that fetuses are not a living person yet, should we really care?
 Is there a difference with aborting because the fetus shows signs of Down Syndrome – knowing that 5% are false positive -?
 Just FYI, I do not contest the right of abortion.
 It’s not my body.
 But these terminations have nothing to do with women’s rights.
 They want a baby, just not that one.
 Gene editing could solve this issue by attacking the problem at the source.
 Would it be more ethical to modify an embryo or to have an abortion?
 We can expect that in the near future, we will be able to safely modify humans’ genes to change attributes.
 I am just trying to put in perspective this “new” science.
 If we want to judge its ethics, we need to judge the ethics of breeding.
 No one ever wonders how dogs came to exist in some 350 breeds.
 There is nothing natural about it.
 We modified them to have the strongest, the fastest, the cutest (I guess they missed all of them for pugs lol).
 This is gene modification even though no one went to cut inside the genome.
 And most people who have dogs do not care about this dilemma.
 They just care about having cute puppies.

 In the same sense, plants have been bred for hundred of years to improve our agriculture.
 There is a scientific consensus on the fact that GMOs are as safe as bred plants – for human consumption -.
 Is it ethical to question this fact when you are making fun of the Climate change deniers?
 Moreover, we never really tried to breed humans because of ethics.
-We treated in our whole history some races, religions or people as inferior for diverse reasons.
-We have done what we could to avoid these people to mate, but we never acted on the idea to mate the smartest, strongest or cutest humans just like we do with other animals.
+In our whole history, we have treated some races, religions or people as inferior for diverse reasons.
+We have done what we could to avoid these people to mate so that they don’t share their supposedly “bad” genes.
+But we never acted on the idea to mate the smartest, strongest or cutest humans just like we do with other animals.
 We think about taking the embryos of the most productive milk cow, but no one ever debated taking Einstein’s sperm.
 The gene scissors could allow us to do that “breeding” virtually.
 Shouldn’t we try to get our species to the best level we can?
 It is weird to think that we can engineer a “better” human, but should we stop it?
 We did it with animals, we did it with plants.
 The question is not whether we can or can’t or whether we should or shouldn’t.
 In any case it is going to happen.
 We can’t stop progress for ever.
 We need to figure out a way to do it in the best way.

 While AIs will have 100% access of what they have learned or experienced, we cannot say the same about us.
 Isn’t our brain altering memories in some cases on its own?
 It is everyone’s experience that sometimes we remember things without all the details in mind.
 It has been proven that we can implant fake memories into people only by manipulating discussions.
 We are capable of making someone think that she experienced a traumatic event or that she now likes a vegetable more than she did previously.
 We don’t remember everything that ever happened to us, our brain makes a selection without our authorization.
 Of all the things that happened to me 10 months ago, I remember some clearly and other less clearly.
 Why is that?
 It is a fact that our memories are out of our control.
 At least consciously.
 It is true that what we experience is what makes us, but can we blame someone who suffers from PTSD to want to alter a traumatic event whether it’s through a drug or a therapy?
 If events that I forgot, whether purposefully or not, makes who I am, why wouldn’t an altered memory still make you, you?
 Moreover, if we are capable of manipulating the brain of someone, should we?
 The issue of therapy vs drugs is the same as the issue of breeding vs gene editing.
 If the end goal is the same, why distrust one vs the other?
 Smoking is bad for the smokers, the people around them and the healthcare system.
 If we could make people quit smoking with some kind of drug, should we do it for their own good?
 Could we force someone to be treated against their own will to save their lifespan and the state some money?
 In many countries, we have raised the prices of cigarettes and forbidden the ads for them because we know that these steps will make it less likely for someone to start smoking.
 Isn’t that considered manipulation?
 Why not go one step further and do the kind of manipulation that we know works for good – i.e. drug treatment -?
 Or why not forbid the sale of cigarettes completely?
 Is it freedom if what you see is what I want you to see and not everything that is out there?
 And what if you have all the knowledge you need to make a “good” decision, you still make a “bad” decision?
 Should I feel ethically bonded to force you into making the right – i.e. the one I want you to make – decision?
 With the recent mass shooting in Las Vegas, as the shooter was non muslim and didn’t have apparent ties to ISIS, we claim that he must be mentally ill.
 Even though we might never know what motivated that guy, why couldn’t someone who claims doing something for ISIS be as crazy as that white guy?
 Could their mental illness makes them not guilty?
 We are getting better and better at understanding a relationship between genes, brain and behaviour or diseases.
 It is a possibility that a certain combination of genes is controlling addiction, violence, depression, etc. So should we be considered responsible for these?
 Am I what I am because I chose to be what I am or am I just a combination of nature and nurture without my control?